What Is a Beaver Moon? The November Full Moon’s Spiritual Meaning

 (If so, I highly recommend the candles and bath sets from Hemlock Park.
 This amazing business is a certified carbon-neutral company that uses organic ingredients and plants a tree for every purchase.)

-This is also a good time to clean your home.
-Your lodge should be comfortable as you prepare to settle in for winter.
-Decorate with things that make you happy.
 Burn candles to remember the power of warmth and light even when the days are short and cold.
 (Check out my guide to match candle colors to your intentions.)

-The best crystals to tap into the energy of the Beaver Moon are tiger’s eye, moonstone, and jasper.
-The Beaver Moon has a close relationship with the element of water, so blue crystals such as chrysocolla would also fit well.
 Charging my crystal collection is always a part of my full moon rituals, and I find the power of the summer/fall full moons to be particularly powerful for cleansing and recharging.

 In the end, my most important advice is to listen to your mind, body, and soul and honor the full moon in whatever way feels most fitting to you.
 As long as you find your own way to connect with the Beaver Moon’s energy, you’re doing it right.